Google Safety Center Redesign

 “Lead with the benefit, not the technology.”

 Users don't come to a safety resource to understand how something works.
 They come to feel reassured and in control.
-Research confirmed this clearly, and it became the organizing principle for structuring content across every product: lead with what it does for you, not how it does it.
+This insight came from our research that became the organizing principle for structuring content across every product.

 Information Architecture